apalache-mc/apalache/CONTRIBUTING.md

 ## Making a pull request

-We develop on the `unstable` branch and practice [trunk-based development](https://trunkbaseddevelopment.com/).
+We develop on the `main` branch and practice [trunk-based development](https://trunkbaseddevelopment.com/).

-Nontrivial changes should start with a [draft pull request][] against `unstable`.
+Nontrivial changes should start with a [draft pull request][] against `main`.
 The draft signals that work is underway.
 When the work is ready for feedback, hitting "Ready for Review" will signal to the maintainers that you are ready for them to take a look.